AyaseChihaya/C2P-Net-Comprehensive-Depth-Map-to-PlanarDepth-Conversion-for-Room-Layout-Estimation/README.md

 ![The visual results of panoramic layout estimation on MatterportLayout datase.](figure/pano_visual4.png) The visual results of panoramic layout estimation on MatterportLayout datase.

+This project is under development, and we plan to open source the code.
+Welcome to participate and contribute at that time!